OpenWonderLabs/SwitchBotAPI/README.md

 ## Getting Started
 Please follow these steps,
-1. Download SwitchBot App on App Store or Google Play Store
+1. Download the SwitchBot app on App Store or Google Play Store
 2. Register a SwitchBot account and log in into your account
-3. Generate an Open Token within the App
+3. Generate an Open Token within the app (release date to be announced)
 4. Roll up your sleeves and get your hands dirty with SwitchBot OpenAPI!

 ## Authentication